 At the workshop, the discussion groups formed and explored how imagination affects their chosen domain.
 They referenced the survey material sent in ahead of the workshop for their domain, and prepared a report to present to the whole group.
 The whole group heard each report, and the workshop facilitators responded to each report, stimulated further discussion, and introduced information from their own experiences.
 The workshop hosts summarized, gave out the door prizes, and led a transition to touring the exhibit of children’s work and the C5 Children’s School Preschool Center classrooms.

-You are invited to join us next year for another exciting and informative workshop on another topic related to children’s optimal growth, learning, and development!
+You are invited to join us each year in May for other exciting and informative seminars and workshops on other topics related to children’s optimal growth, learning, and development!